rmw1997/SSP/README.md

 A **Student Services Program (SSP)** serves students to predict semester and cumulative GPA, as well as calculating remaining hours to avoid getting a DN in a course.
-This program is compatible with rules of Jubail University College.
+This program is compatible with rules of **Jubail University College**.

 ## How to Use the SSP